TanemuraKiyoto/PPI-native-detection-via-LR/README.md

 Descriptors were calculated using code from Jun Pei's GitHub repository (https://github.com/JunPei000/protein_folding-decoy-set).
 Pei's repository is associated with the following publication:

-Random Forest Refinement of the KECSA2 Knowledge-Based Scoring Function for Protein Decoy Detection Jun Pei, Zheng Zheng, and Kenneth M. Merz, Jr. Journal of Chemical Information and Modeling Article ASAP DOI: 10.1021/acs.jcim.8b00734
+Random Forest Refinement of the KECSA2 Knowledge-Based Scoring Function for Protein Decoy Detection Jun Pei, Zheng Zheng, and Kenneth M. Merz, Jr. Journal of Chemical Information and Modeling 2019, 59, 5, 1919-1929.
+DOI: 10.1021/acs.jcim.8b00734

 Note: many of the scripts were written to have several replicates run in parallel.
 If the script 'write.py' is present in the directory, we recommend you modify the write.py script into a submission script to execute the individual scripts written as an output of write.py .